HOPE-UIB-BIO/FOSSILPOL-website/index.md

 * **[Website](https://hope-uib-bio.github.io/FOSSILPOL-website/step_by_step_guide.html)** - A main hub of all information about the FOSSILPOL project, including a step-by-step guide for users of FOSSILPOL with a description of the most important functions and user criteria throughout the workflow

-* **[Scandinavia example](https://github.com/HOPE-UIB-BIO/FOSSILPOL-example-Scandinavia)** - An example of the applicability of the FOSSILPOL workflow using fossil pollen records from northern Europe
+* **[Scandinavia example](https://github.com/HOPE-UIB-BIO/FOSSILPOL-example-Scandinavia)** - A case study example of the FOSSILPOL workflow being applied to fossil pollen records from northern Europe

 * **[Issue tracker](https://github.com/HOPE-UIB-BIO/FOSSILPOL-issues)** - Specific GitHub repository to manage all Issues detected in the FOSSILPOL workflow